Orson Welles

+Early life (1915–1931)

+George Orson Welles was born May 6, 1915, in Kenosha, Wisconsin, the younger of two sons of Richard Head Welles and Beatrice Ives Welles (née Beatrice Lucy Ives).
+He was named after one of his great-grandfathers, Kenosha attorney Orson S. Head, and his brother George Head.

+Orson had a brother ten years older than himself, Richard Ives Welles (1905–1970s), who struggled all his life with mental health issues and was often institutionalized.

-Despite his family's affluence, Welles encountered hardship in childhood.
-His parents separated and moved approximately 55 miles south to Chicago in 1919.
-His father, who made a fortune as the inventor of a popular bicycle lamp, became an alcoholic and stopped working.
-Welles's mother, a pianist who studied with Leopold Godowsky, played during lectures by Dudley Crafts Watson at the Art Institute of Chicago to support her son and herself; the older Welles boy, "Dickie", was institutionalized at an early age because he had learning difficulties.
+Despite his family's affluence, Welles encountered hardship when his parents separated and moved to Chicago in 1919.
+His father, who made a fortune as the inventor of a type of bicycle lamp, became an alcoholic and stopped working.
+Welles's mother was a concert pianist who had studied with the pianist-composer Leopold Godowsky.
+She played during lectures by Dudley Crafts Watson at the Art Institute of Chicago to support her son and herself.
+Welles received piano and violin lessons arranged by his mother.
+His elder brother "Dickie" was institutionalized because he had learning difficulties.
 Beatrice died of hepatitis in a Chicago hospital on May 10, 1924, just after Welles's ninth birthday.
 The Gordon String Quartet, a predecessor to the Berkshire String Quartet, which had made its first appearance at her home in 1921, played at Beatrice's funeral.

-After his mother's death, Welles ceased pursuing music.
-It was decided that he would spend the summer with the Watson family at a private art colony established by Lydia Avery Coonley Ward in the village of Wyoming in the Finger Lakes Region of New York.
+After his mother died, Welles ceased pursuing a musical career.
+It was decided he would spend the summer with the Watson family at a private art colony established by Lydia Avery Coonley Ward in the village of Wyoming in the Finger Lakes Region of New York.
 There, he played and became friends with the children of the Aga Khan, including the 12-year-old Prince Aly Khan.
-Then, in what Welles later described as "a hectic period" in his life, he lived in a Chicago apartment with both his father and Maurice Bernstein, a Chicago physician who had been a close friend of both his parents.
-Welles briefly attended public school before his alcoholic father left business altogether and took him along on his travels to Jamaica and the Far East.
-When they returned, they settled in a hotel in Grand Detour, Illinois, that was owned by his father.
+Then, in what Welles later described as "a hectic period", he lived in a Chicago apartment with his father and Maurice Bernstein, a Chicago physician who had been a close friend of his parents.
+Welles attended public school before his alcoholic father left business altogether and took him along on travels to Jamaica and the Far East.
+When they returned, they settled in a hotel his father owned in Grand Detour, Illinois.
 When the hotel burned down, Welles and his father took to the road again.

-"During the three years that Orson lived with his father, some observers wondered who took care of whom," wrote biographer Frank Brady.
+"During the three years that Orson lived with his father, some observers wondered who took care of whom", wrote biographer Frank Brady.